chancellorsgroup/under-canvas/README.md

 `Canvas` can be extremely powerful when it comes to manipulating images, but there's a lot of complexity just to perform seemingly easy tasks.

-**Under Canvas** makes it incredibly simple to generate image previews (thumbnails) from a number of different sources.
+**Under Canvas** makes it incredibly effortless to generate image previews from a number of different sources.

-The function returns a `Promise` which resolves to `base64` data URI.
+The function returns a `Promise`, which resolves to `base64` data URI.

 ## Installation